Newcastle through to last 16 of Champions League 9-3 on aggregate

-NEWCASTLE, England, Feb 24 : Newcastle United took their place in the last 16 of the Champions League for the first time after beating Qarabag 3-2 at St. James' Park on Tuesday for a 9-3 on aggregate win.
+NEWCASTLE, England, Feb 24 : Newcastle United took their place in the last 16 knockout stage of the Champions League after beating Qarabag 3-2 at St. James' Park on Tuesday for a 9-3 on aggregate win.

 The outcome was never in doubt after Newcastle thrashed Qarabag 6-1 in the first leg of the playoff in Baku last week but expectations of a second goal rush proved short-lived after a promising start.